RainingSea/cese/project/website/DailyJournalApp/ce/ce_2/architect.md

 [CONTENT]
-"Implementation approach": "The Daily Journal App will be developed using Python for backend logic and HTML for frontend presentation.
-User interactions will be handled through HTML forms and buttons, with data processed and stored in local text files.
-The application will consist of a simple web server that serves HTML pages and handles user requests for login, registration, and journal entry management.",
+"Implementation approach": "The Daily Journal App will be built using Python for backend logic and HTML for frontend presentation.
+The application will handle user registration, login, and journal entry management through simple file operations without the need for a database.",

-"UI design": "The application will have the following pages:\n1. **Login Page**: Contains input fields for username and password, a login button, and a link to the Registration Page.\n2. **Registration Page**: Contains input fields for username and password, a register button, and a link back to the Login Page.\n3. **Dashboard Page**: Displays a list of journal entries with titles and dates, a link to create a new entry, and a logout button.\n4. **New Entry Page**: Contains input fields for title and content, a save entry button, and a link back to the Dashboard Page.",
+"UI design": "The application will consist of four main pages: Login Page (with username and password fields and a login button), Registration Page (with fields for username and password and a register button), Dashboard Page (displaying a list of journal entries with titles and dates, and a logout button), and New Entry Page (with fields for title and content, and a save entry button).",

-"Data Storage": "All data will be stored in local text files.
-The following files will be used:\n1. **users.txt**: Stores user credentials (username and password).\n2. **entries.txt**: Stores journal entries with titles, content, and timestamps.
-Data will be read from and written to these files using simple file operations in Python.",
+"Data Storage": "Data will be stored in local text files.
+User credentials will be stored in 'users.txt' and journal entries will be stored in 'journal_entries.txt'.
+Each entry will be stored in a structured format to facilitate easy retrieval.",

-"File list": ["main.py", "templates/login.html", "templates/register.html", "templates/dashboard.html", "templates/new_entry.html", "users.txt", "entries.txt"],
+"File list": ["main.py", "templates/login.html", "templates/register.html", "templates/dashboard.html", "templates/new_entry.html", "users.txt", "journal_entries.txt"],

 "Data structures and interfaces": " classDiagram
     class Main {
         -UserManager user_manager
-        -EntryManager entry_manager
+        -JournalManager journal_manager
         +main() str
     }
     class UserManager {
-        -String users_file
+        -users_file: str
         +register(username: str, password: str) bool
         +login(username: str, password: str) bool
     }
-    class EntryManager {
+    class JournalManager {
-        -String entries_file
+        -entries_file: str
-        +create_entry(title: str, content: str) void
+        +create_entry(title: str, content: str) bool
         +get_entries() list
     }
 ",